Never lead a widowed shifter cop to his true mate then tell him he can’t have her.

 One night, I was stolen from my human life and thrust into the shifter world.
 With no rights among these primal males, I’m expected to submit to their will.
-But I want out.
-And Rick—the rugged, tattooed cop who can touch my soul and tame my wolf—will lead me to freedom.
-He’s looking for a criminal.
-And I know one who will kill to avoid being caught…
+But I only want Rick—the rugged, tattooed cop who can touch my soul and tame my wolf and… free me.

 A century ago, I lost my family.
-While on the hunt for a rogue wolf shifter in my late mate’s pack lands, I found my second chance at love and life.
+While on the hunt for a killer, I found my future.
 Mya’s my true mate.
-She’s not a possession.
-She’s my everything.
+She’s my gift from the gods…the one woman I’m supposed to love and treasure forever.

-And the shifter who took her rights away will die.
-Even if I lose my life in the process.
+And the rogue wolf shifter who took her from me will die.

 “If you’re looking for a great shifter story, this one will pull you into the series.“